-After all, it’s completely subjective and limited to each person’s experience with the named waterfalls.
-Plus, picking just ten falls in a state that has arguably one of the highest density of waterfalls in the US further added to the struggle.
+Moreover, ranking waterfalls like this is completely subjective and limited to each person’s experience with the named waterfalls.
+Besides, picking just ten falls in a state that has arguably one of the highest density of waterfalls in the United States further added to the struggle.

 This reportedly 700ft waterfall is decorated by the scenic backdrop of the Grand Canyon of the Pacific, otherwise known as Waimea Canyon.